 It’s been four years since Czech car manufacturer Škoda launched its second SUV model, the Karoq, which has proved to be a big hit in the market.
 With over half a million units sold, the Karoq is key to the brand’s future success.
-Keeping the range updated for a fast-paced industry has led to the new Škoda Karoq which comes with a fresher design, sustainable materials, and optimised aerodynamics along with state-of-the-art assistance systems and infotainment features.
-The refreshed SUV aims to continue Škoda’s triumphs and we’ve got all the need-to-know details here…
+The new Škoda Karoq comes with a fresh design, sustainable materials, and optimised aerodynamics along with state-of-the-art assistance systems and infotainment features.
+The refreshed SUV aims to continue Škoda’s triumphs in the UK with its scheduled spring arrival.
+Here’s everything you need to know…

 With the option of VarioFlex seats, the boot can hold 588 litres, or 1,605 litres with the rear seats folded down.
 Alternatively, you can remove the rear seats and you’ll be left with 1,810 litres of space.